zlib-ng/zlib-ng/README.md

 zlib has a long history and is incredibly portable, even supporting lots of systems that predate the Internet.
 This is great, but it does complicate further development and maintainability.
-The zlib code has to make numerous workarounds for old compilers that do not understand ANSI-C or to accommodate systems with limitations such as operating in a 16-bit environment.
+The zlib code has numerous workarounds for old compilers that do not understand ANSI-C or to accommodate systems with limitations such as operating in a 16-bit environment.

 Many of these workarounds are only maintenance burdens, some of them are pretty huge code-wise.
 For example, the [v]s[n]printf workaround